Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-OEM59V7fCkQ.md

 >
 > [Music]
 >
-> uh railings on rams a dirt a durr i mean we currently say right because a lot of the stuff hasn't been revealed yet um i think my favorite feature hasn't been revealed yet yeah that's true is it something that might be revealed this week it's possible very possible all right all right
+>, railings on rams a dirt a durr i mean we currently say right because a lot of the stuff hasn't been revealed yet, i think my favorite feature hasn't been revealed yet yeah that's true is it something that might be revealed this week it's possible very possible all right all right